 “The pleasure of rooting for Goliath is that you can expect to win.
 The pleasure of rooting for David is that, while you don’t know what to expect, you stand at least a chance of being inspired.”

 “Managers tend to pick a strategy that is the least likely to fail, rather than to pick a strategy that is most efficient.
 The pain of looking bad is worse than the gain of making the best move.”

 “Every form of strength is also a form of weakness.
 Pretty girls tend to become insufferable because, being pretty, their faults are too much tolerated.
 Possessions entrap men, and wealth paralyzes them.
 I learned to write because I am one of those people who somehow cannot manage the common communications of smiles and gestures, but must use words to get across things that other people would never need to say.”

-“The sheer quantity of brain power that hurled itself voluntarily and quixotically into the search for new baseball knowledge was either exhilarating or depressing, depending on how you felt about baseball.
-The same intellectual resources might have cured the common cold, or put a man on Pluto.”
+“The sheer quantity of brainpower that hurled itself voluntarily and quixotically into the search for new baseball knowledge was either exhilarating or depressing, depending on how you felt about baseball.
+The same intellectual resources might have cured a common cold, or put a man on Pluto.”

 “No matter how successful you are, change is always good.
 There can never be a status quo.
 When you have no money you can’t afford long-term solutions, only short-term ones.
 You have to always be upgrading.
 Otherwise, you’re f*cked.”

 “Baseball has so much history and tradition.
 You can respect it, or you can exploit it for profit, but it’s still being made all over the place, all the time.”